-To be the market leader in the golf specific development, performance and educational programmes to golf enthusiasts at a provincial, national and international level with special emphasis on University of Pretoria students and staff.
+Vision: To be the market leader in the golf-specific development, performance and educational programmes to golf enthusiasts at a provincial, national and international level with special emphasis on University of Pretoria students and staff.

 This first golf club at the University of Pretoria was established in 1929 as a result of a challenge received from Wits University.
-Beside the recreational nature of the initial golf establishment there was always a competitive component to every annual calendar – the clash with Wits!
+Besides the recreational nature of the initial golf establishment, there was always a competitive component to every annual calendar – the clash with Wits!

 Through the years the main existence of the Tuks Golf Club was at the grace of the enthusiastic staff and students.
 In 1950 a formal association was established with Zwartkops Country Club and received professional attention from renowned golf professional Otway Hayes from 1955 which resulted in the first students from Tukkies being selected for the South African Universities Team.

 It was only in 1961 that a player from Tukkies raised to the surface when S Schewitz won the South African Universities title.
 In 1962 the formal association with Zwartkops Country Club was ended and an association with Wingate Park Country Club was formally established and is still active today.

 In 1969 a young player, Louis Peens, made enough improvement to be selected for the Northern Transvaal team and he was also selected for the South African Universities second team.